parinfer/parinfer.js/resources/public/content.md

 much as it can of the original code, only moving close-parens and changing indentation.

-_Parinfer_ should remain in Safe Mode if the file cannot be processed, due to the reasons stated in the previous section.
+_Parinfer_ should remain in Paren Mode if the file cannot be processed, due to the reasons stated in the previous section.

 ## Final Thoughts